Crab-1

 Alaskan Snow Crab

 There are four species of Snow Crab, two species in the Alaskan water, the Chinonocecetes opilio and the C.bairdi.
-The Alaskan Snow Crab are mainly caught by Commercial fishermen fishing in the Bering Sea waters and the Chukchi Sea.
+Snow Crab are mainly caught by Commercial fishermen fishing in the Bering Sea waters and the Chukchi Sea.
 Much of the crabs from there go to Japan.
 Their habitat, is in real cold waters.
 Like other crustaceans (shell fish), Snow Crab grow by molting when they shed their exterior, (shell/exo-skeleton).
 Then they grow tissue to fill each new, larger exo-skeleton.
 They molt several times per year when they are young but only once per year when they get larger and mature.
 The average snow crab weighs between 2 and 4 pounds.

 Snow Crab Season

-The Canadian season for snow crab is April through Novemeber.
+The Canadian season for snow crab is April through November.
 In the Bering Sea, the start of the season depends mainly on when the ice breaks.
 The Alaskan Crabbing season can extend well into the summer months.

 Life Span of Snow Crab